pat-123/traffic_crash/README.md

-This project is about reading a geojson format and extracting information to pandas dataframe.
+﻿This project is about reading a geojson format and extracting information to pandas dataframe.
 After the initial cleaning of data, the data is written to a postgresql database and query optimization will be done for queries on column geo_Coord_lat , geo_coord_lon and crash_timestamp

 # Few points worth mentioning regarding directory structure:
 - json is placed under data/raw/